||Jinichiro Nakano, US Department of Energy - National Engergy Technology Laboratory

 • Novel technologies and methodologies for emerging imaging devices

-The symposium plans to have joint sessions with:
+The symposium plans the following joint sessions with:

 • The Bio-Nano Interfaces and Engineering Applications symposium